Skip to content

 1. Natural Grass

-One of the top turf options is natural grass.
+Natural grass is one of the top turf options.
 Some athletes prefer natural grass, as it’s generally a softer surface with more give to it, which can be easier on an athlete’s joints and knees.
-One study even suggests that natural grass is safer than artificial turf when playing a sport like football.
+Natural grass may even be safer than artificial turf when playing a sport like football.

 2. Field Turf

-One of the newer artificial surfaces that sports complexes and professional teams tend to rely on is field turf.
 This kind of artificial turf tries to mirror the way natural grass feels.
 It’s softer than other turf options, as it’s made out of polyethylene blades and crumb rubber.
-Since its artificial, you won’t’ have to worry about mowing, and its irrigation systems will handle any draining that would normally hamper a natural grass field, leading to lower maintenance costs.
+Since it’s artificial, you won’t have to worry about mowing, and its irrigation systems will handle any draining that would normally hamper a natural grass field, leading to lower maintenance costs.

 Adequate lighting is essential for keeping the fun going after the sun goes down.
 Your lighting needs will vary depending on the sport you’re accommodating, the size of your complex and your budget.
 Working with a lighting expert makes it easy to figure out the coverage you need.
 To save money and get more life out of your lights, choose LED bulbs over traditional ones — they provide long-term energy savings and tend to have a longer life span.